VadimDu/DNA-sequences-accessory-tools/README.md

                         delete sequences shorter than --min-length -s, --basic-stats     output basic sequence statistics report (total sequences length, number of sequences, GC content, assembly N50)
 ```
+**Note:** the following options can work on multiple fasta files provided with a wildcard: --min-length and --basic-stats.
+The rest of the options work only on a single fasta file.<br/>

 ## Examples
 * To delete sequence shorter than 1000bp from a fasta file:<br/>